 iv.
 Eligibility for members not in active service at retirement, but in active service on or after October 1, 1999:

-C. Eligibility for Members With Less Than Five Years of Creditable Service on July 1, 2011 iii.
-Eligibility for members not in active service at retirement, and not in active service on or after October 1, 1999:
+- C. Eligibility for Members with Less Than Five Years of Creditable Service on July 1, 2011 - i.
+Eligibility for members in active service and inactive members:

 Attainment of age 65.